suntorytime/phase-2-part-B/part-3/README.md

 **Unregistered Users**
 - Register a new account.
-- Browse available items.
+- Browse auctions.

 **Registered Users**
-- Sign in and out
+- Sign in and out.
-- List items.
+- List new auctions.
-- Browse available items.
+- Browse auctions.
-- Bid on available items that other users have listed.
+- Place bids in auctions.
 - Have a profile showing their listing and bidding activity.

 ### Provided Code